May 31, 2016

 You know Google AdWords like the back of your hand.
 You’re comfortable running and scaling any Facebook campaign.
 Once you’ve optimized for these two traffic sources, where else can you advertise your startup or small business?

-Twitter is the world’s third largest social network, with 320 million active monthly users.
+Twitter is the world’s third largest social network, with over 320 million active monthly users.
 It’s also one of the world’s most precise and effective digital ad platforms, with targeting options so exact they rival Facebook’s!

 Until recently, few businesses have taken advantage of Twitter advertising.
 With AdWords and Facebook pricing on the rise, adding Twitter to your online advertising mix is a great way to take advantage of the platform’s comparatively cheap, highly targeted traffic.

 Below, we’ll walk you through the process of creating your first Twitter Ads campaign and share some interesting information about the platform, from its targeting options to how you can track conversions, engagements and other metrics to assess your campaign’s performance.

 Like Facebook, Twitter requires you to have an account before you can start running your own ad campaigns.
 Since you’re advertising for a business, register an account using your business or brand name.

 Add a bio, profile photo and header image for your business.
 People that click on your business name from your ads will be redirected to your profile, so it’s important that you add a description of your business and your website URL, in case they decide to click through to your website.

 Once you’ve created your Twitter account, register for Twitter Ads here.
 You’ll need to enter your location and time zone during the account creation process.
 Make sure you select the time zone you use with your analytics software, as you won’t be able to change it later.